The Perron method for $p$-harmonic functions in unbounded sets in $\mathbf{R}^n$ and metric spaces: Introduction

 More recently, \pp-harmonic functions have been studied in complete metric spaces equipped with a doubling measure supporting a \pp-Poincar\'e inequality.
 It is not clear how to employ partial differential equations in such a general setting as a metric measure space.
 However, the equivalent variational problem of locally minimizing the \pp-energy integral,

 among all admissible functions, becomes available when considering the notion of minimal \pp-weak upper gradient as a substitute for the modulus of the usual gradient.
 A continuous minimizer of \eqref{sec:intro-p-enery-eq} is \pp-harmonic.
-The reader might want to consult Bj\"orn--Bj\"orn~\cite{Boken} for the theory of \pp-harmonic functions and first-order analysis on metric spaces.
+The reader might want to consult Bj\"orn--Bj\"orn~\cite{BjBj11book} for the theory of \pp-harmonic functions and first-order analysis on metric spaces.

-If the boundary value function $f$ is not continuous, then it is not feasible to require that the solution $u$ attains the boundary values as limits, that is, to demand that $u(y)\to f(x)$ as $y\to x$ (and $y\in\Omega$) for all $x\in\bdy\Omega$.
-This is actually often not possible even if $f$ is continuous (see, e.g., Examples~13.3 and 13.4 in Bj\"orn--Bj\"orn~\cite{Boken}).
-Therefore it makes more sense to consider boundary data in a weaker (Sobolev) sense.
+If the boundary value function $f$ is not continuous, then it is not feasible to require that the solution $u$ attains the boundary values as limits, i.e., to require that $u(y)\to f(x)$ as $y\to x$ ($y\in\Omega$) for all $x\in\bdy\Omega$.
+This is actually often not possible even if $f$ is continuous (see, e.g., Examples~13.3 and 13.4 in Bj\"orn--Bj\"orn~\cite{BjBj11book}).
+It is therefore more reasonable to consider boundary data in a weaker (Sobolev) sense.
 Shanmugalingam~\cite{Shanmugalingam01} solved the Dirichlet problem for \pp-harmonic functions in bounded domains with Newtonian boundary data taken in Sobolev sense.
-This result was generalized by Hansevi~\cite{Paper1} to unbounded domains with Dirichlet boundary data.
+This result was generalized by Hansevi~\cite{Hansevi15} to unbounded domains with Dirichlet boundary data.
 For continuous boundary values, the problem was solved in bounded domains using uniform approximation by Bj\"orn--Bj\"orn--Shanmugalingam~\cite{BjBjSh03a}.

 The Perron method for solving the Dirichlet problem for harmonic functions (on $\R^2$) was introduced in 1923 by Perron~\cite{Perron23} (and independently by Remak~\cite{Remak24}).
 The advantage of the method is that one can construct reasonable solutions for arbitrary boundary data.
-It provides an upper and a lower solution, and the major question is to determine when these solutions coincide, that is, to determine when the boundary data is \emph{resolutive}.

-The Perron method in connection with the usual Laplace operator has been studied extensively in Euclidean domains (see, e.g., Brelot~\cite{Brelot39} for the complete characterization of the resolutive functions) and has been extended to degenerate elliptic operators (see, e.g., Kilpel\"ainen~\cite{Kilpelainen89} and Heinonen--Kilpel\"ainen--Martio~\cite{HeKiMa06}).
+It provides an upper and a lower solution, and the major question is to determine when these solutions coincide, i.e., to determine when the boundary data is \emph{resolutive}.
+The Perron method in connection with the usual Laplace operator has been studied extensively in Euclidean domains (see, e.g., Brelot~\cite{Brelot39} for the complete characterization of the resolutive functions) and has been extended to degenerate elliptic operators (see, e.g., Granlund--Lindqvist--Martio~\cite{GrLiMa86}, Kilpel\"ainen~\cite{Kilpelainen89}, and Heinonen--Kilpel\"ainen--Martio~\cite{HeKiMa06}).